 2. Other people’s kids.

 Children are an absolute constant source of blood vessel bursting frustration on flights, from the screaming baby who just will not shut up for an entire long haul flight, to the uncontrollable brats treating the plane as a private playground or throwing a huge tantrum and repeatedly kicking the back of your seat.
-To be fair some kids are great and well behaved, I once sat on an eight hour flight next to a child who spent her time colouring in on her lap and watching cartoons in silence, she even said sorry when she dropped a crayon into the space between me and her (the apology wasn’t necessary, but the manners were nice to see) but unfortunately not all are like this.
-One single child can be enough to raise the entire collective blood pressure of the whole plane
+To be fair some kids are great and well behaved, I once sat on an eight hour flight next to a child who spent her time colouring in on her lap and watching cartoons in silence, she even said sorry when she dropped a crayon into the space between me and her (the apology wasn’t necessary, but the manners were nice to see).
+Unfortunately not all are like this.
+One single child can be enough to raise the entire collective blood pressure of the whole plane.

 People are already tetchy on long haul flights, they are tired, uncomfortable and frustrated, so their tolerance for something as divisively annoying as other people’s kids is so far below normal standards it may as well be considered non existent.
 I’ve even heard one passenger ask the passing stewardess – in all seriousness – would there be any chance she could stick the baby that had been shrieking for 6 hours straight on a long haul flight in the cargo hold with the rest of the luggage!
 She obviously explained that was not possible, but the glance she and I shared as she passed me in the row behind showed that we both sympathised with the man’s predicament.